wyeworks/blog/_posts/2012-11-13-rails-4-compilation-links.markdown

 The Rails Guides are not always enough.
 When you don't find something in the guides or docs, you probably search for information on the internet or a blog post about the specific subject.
 But wouldn't it be better if you had all the related information together?
 This could also be a great starting point for a new Rails guide.

 So, I encourage everyone to help compiling more material about each new section of Rails 4 and then, by looking at all this compilation, start guides about specific topics.
+You can do that by directly pushing to [docrails](http://github.com/lifo/docrails), which has public access for everyone to push documentation changes only.

 [![Rails 4 MindNode](/images/posts/Rails4-mini-4.png "Rails 4
 MindNode")](/images/posts/Rails4-4.png)